SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 #####1.
 Install the below software.

 Note:
-- Unless versions are specified, install the <b>latest versions</b>.
-- If you attended the last session (Provisioning Test Envs using vagrant/chef, you probably have all items in the below table already installed.
+- If you attended the last session (Provisioning Test Envs using vagrant/chef), you probably have all items in the below table already installed.
 If thats the case, you <b>do not need to reinstall</b> them.
+However, please confirm that they are set up correctly by the method provided in the 3rd column.
+Also please ensure you do steps 5, 6 & 7.

 If you have difficulties installing them on your machine, please Google the errors that you see.
 There's a good chance someone has seen the same before and has a solution.
 If that did not help resolve it, please post a question on the meetup events page. <b>Please try to get these resolved and have everything already setup before the session.</b>